terraform-provider-openstack/terraform-provider-openstack/docs/resources/db_user_v1.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to create the db user.
+Changing this creates a new user.

 * `name` - (Required) A unique name for the resource.

 * `instance_id` - (Required) The ID for the database instance.